cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 We can now pass this function a `poly_mould: &'a str` and it will work.

+#### Did you ... lie to me?

-But hang on, I told you that `&str` in your IDE always means `&'static str`, didn't I?
-Yep, but only when you're defining variables.
+Hawk-eyed eagles among you have noticed that the function `silicone` can be passed a `&str`, but I told you earlier that a `&str` in your IDE always means `&'static str`, didn't I?

+Yeah, but the thing is, that's only when you're defining variables.
 If you see the term `&str` in a function's arguments, it implicity means `&'a str`.

 To recap:

 - `&str` as a variable defined at compile time probably means a `&'static str`, which lasts forever;
 - `&str` in a function's arguments means `&'a str`, which has a lifetime which might be limited.

-Other than that, a `&'a str` has similar behaviour to `&'static str`.
-They're immutable, and using them instead of `String` types can be more efficient sometimes.

 #### Using a &'static str in a &'a str function

-We can pass the function `fn silicone` a `&'a str`, but how about passing it a `&'static str`?
+We can pass the function `fn silicone` a `&'a str`, but can we pass it a `&'static str`?
 Can we pour silicone into a steel mould?

 Yes, because the function `silicone` is not very restrictive: it doesn't demand variables which last "forever": it will accept a variable which lasts for any amount of time.